Sainapsis/sainapsis-front-end-take-home/README.md

 ### Time Expectation

 We understand that everyone works at a different pace, but we estimate that completing the entire assignment should take no more than 3 hours.
+4 hours is a stretch.
 If you find yourself spending significantly more time than this, it might indicate that the assignment is challenging given your current level of experience.
 However, we still encourage you to submit your work, as it provides valuable insights into your problem-solving approach and thought process.

 ### Code Quality